dserino/tradeStratsAndStats/README.md

 (2) The second level is a union of all of the data stored in the table Prices.
 This produces ~ 3 million records (~7,000 x 500).

-(3) The third level is a crosstab of Adjusted Close Price stored in the table PricesCrosstab that looks something like this:
+(3) The third level is a crosstab that looks something like this:

     + ---------- + ---------- + ---------- + ---------- +
     | SPO_Symbol | SP20150323 | SP20150324 | SP20150325 | ....